jfheinrich-eu/pipreqs-action/README-Dockerfile-git-python.md

 ## Overview

-This image provides a minimal Python 3.12 environment based on Alpine Linux, bundled with a custom-built version of Git (v2.50.0).
-It is designed for CI/CD pipelines, automation tasks, and development environments that require both Python and an up-to-date Git installation.
+This image provides a minimal Python 3.12 environment based on Alpine Linux, bundled with a custom-built version of Git (v2.50.0) and the Github Action jfheinrich-eu/pipreqs-action.
+It is designed for use from the Gthub action.

 ---